 But Bill has a disability of his own: He’s a vampire with a bad reputation.
 He hangs with a seriously creepy crowd, all suspected of–big surprise–murder.
 And when one of Sookie’s coworkers is killed, she fears she’s next….

 Admittedly, I found out about the books when the TV show came out, and since I’m a self-proclaimed book lover, I wanted to read the written versions as well.
 Dead Until Dark is the first book in the series, which I read just a few days ago.

-This being a novel for mature audiences, sex is a part of the story.
-And while it is also present in the TV show, it happens frequently in the book but more often than not are described in ways where I didn’t realize it was happening until after a while.
-I often found myself re-reading a part to make sure I understood it correctly.
-It might have helped to envision the characters from the TV show while reading, but it caused a conflict for me.
+While it helped to envision the characters from the TV show while reading, it caused a conflict for me.
 I preferred Eric Northman from the show and Bill Compton in the book; I liked Sookie in the show but found her irritating in the book.
 Things like that.
-And it’s the same for the other characters as well, Sam seemed more desperate for Sookie in the book than in the show.
+And it’s the same for the other characters as well, Sam seemed more desperate for Sookie’s love and attention in the book than in the show.